My Blog List

 I thank Frida for helping me with the siddur and wish her luck with the rabbis.

 “Thanks, I need it,” she says solemnly and wraps her shawl around her head.
-The skirt she’s wearing can’t keep her warm, even with thick wool tights underneath.
+The skirt she’s wearing can’t keep her warm enough, even with thick wool tights underneath.

 She leaves us in front of a small garden after pointing in the direction we should continue.
 Now it is only the three of us, again, exploring the town in the dark.